Acupuncture frequently asked questions

-We operate using a $20-50 sliding scale, which is available to anyone at anytime with no income verification, no questions asked.
+We operate using a $30-60 (Community Acupuncture) and $40-70 (Cupping & Gua Sha) sliding scale, which is available to anyone at any time with no income verification, no questions asked.
 Clients are encouraged to choose an amount that is affordable and sustainable over time so that they can continue to come as often as necessary to get and stay well.

 When using our sliding scale please first and foremost keep in mind your financial means and the frequency you are receiving treatments.
-However, also consider that this is how your practitioners make a living and how the clinic pays its mortgage and property tax.
+However, also consider that this is how your practitioners make a living and how the clinic covers the cost of operating.

 The sliding scale in place so we can treat people from a wide spectrum of financial situations, which is why we want to keep the bottom end of our sliding scale as accessible as possible.
 If you are tight for money, pay at the low end of the sliding scale, but those of you who have extended healthcare benefits or those of you that find the higher end of the sliding scale within your means, we encourage you to pay more.
-An additional $2-5 per treatment is significant to our small clinic.
 Also, if your financial situation or treatment frequency changes, please adjust your payments accordingly.

 How frequently should I get treatment?